My Favorite Homemade Granola

 - Leave the baked and cooled granola plain, or toss in about 1 cup of your favorite dried fruit.
 I love tangy bits of dried apricot, cherries or cranberries.

-- Add a few tablespoons of wheat germ or ground flaxseed.
+- Add a few tablespoons of wheat germ or ground flaxseed to the dry mix.

 - Serve the granola with fresh berries and creamy unsweetened ricotta, whole milk yogurt or coconut yogurt.